aws/aws-toolkit-common/telemetry/README.md

 Then rerun the generator.
 This example will generate a new type that can be imported or used in telemetry calls.

+### Overriding existing telemetry
+In VSCode and JetBrains, extra telemetry files will take precedence over existing definitions.
+For example, if you have a metric for `lambda_update`, adding another `lambda_update` in the repo's extra telemetry files will override all of the values of it.

+Types work similarly, and will also be overwritten by extra telemetry files.

 ### Editing in IDE

 The telemetry format comes with a json schema document [here](telemetrySchema.json) that can be loaded